Trump's legal crackdown on "sanctuary" cities and states yields few results so far

 Those blind spots, Hudak argued, can be exploited by Transnational Criminal Organizations, such as Mexican drug cartels, who knowingly "operate in those shadows," because "the things that maybe would get them exposed are now shielded."

-Democratic Denver Mayor Mike Johnson said the argument about so-called sanctuary policies jeopardizing public safety is "patently false."
+Democratic Denver Mayor Mike Johnston said the argument about so-called sanctuary policies jeopardizing public safety is "patently false."

-"We successfully attacked and dramatically depleted the forces of MS-13 here," said Johnson.
+"We successfully attacked and dramatically depleted the forces of MS-13 here," said Johnston.

 Denver is one of the cities designated a sanctuary jurisdiction by the Department of Justice.
-But Johnson called the Trump administration's legal actions "political theater," saying Denver is "not a sanctuary city."
+But Johnston called the Trump administration's legal actions "political theater," saying Denver is "not a sanctuary city."